broodminder/userguide/en/docs/31_sensors_T_TH.md

 Those informations are displayed at 3 different levels

 1. At hive level you will only be notified of Temperature Events (ie. SM triggered).
 Those events are materialized by red needdles displayed on the temperature curve.
-And you can choose wether you want to see them or not clicking on the corresponding icon qvqilqble on the right side menu bar.
+And you can choose wether you want to see them or not clicking on the corresponding icon available on the right side menu bar.

 ![SM Hive](./30_sensors.assets/SM_hive.png)